Child Health Nursing Research

 After the acceptance of the manuscript, the author must submit the copyright transfer agreement to the Korean Academy of Child Health Nursing.
 All authors should print their names and sign the copyright transfer agreement.

 CHNR is an open-access journal.
 Articles are distributed under the terms of the Creative Commons Attribution-NonCommercial-NoDerivatives 4.0 (CC BY-NC-ND 4.0) license, which permits copying and distributing the material in any medium or format in unadapted form only, for noncommercial purposes only, and only so long as attribution is given to the CHNR.
 This is in accordance with the Budapest Open Access Initiative definition of open access.
 It also follows the open access policy of PubMed Central at United States National Library of Medicine (http://www.ncbi.nlm.nih.gov/pmc/).
+All articles published in the journal are freely available with open access for everyone to read and download from the CHNR website (https://e-chnr.org/) immediately and permanently after publication.

 To verify study accuracy and reproducibility, authors are encouraged to deposit raw or analyzed data in a public repository, such as Harvard Dataverse (https://dataverse.harvard.edu/), Open Science Framework (https://osf.io/), etc. upon acceptance of the manuscript.
 Submission of raw or analyzed data is highly recommended.
 Authors should provide the relevant website URL or sources if data are already public.
 Authors may discuss options with the editor if data cannot be publicized.
 Based on the degree of the sharing plan, authors should deposit their data after de-identification and report the DOI of the data and the registered site.
 Authors with questions about data deposition are encouraged to contact the editorial office.

-All manuscripts published in CHNR are freely available through open access to read and download from any electronic link, including those found on the CHNR website (http://www.e-chnr.org/) immediately and permanently after publication.
+All manuscripts published in CHNR are freely available through open access to read and download from any electronic link, including those found on the CHNR website (https://e-chnr.org/) immediately and permanently after publication.
 In the event CHNR is no longer published, previously published articles will continue to be available via the National Library of Korea (http://nl.go.kr), PubMed Central (https://www.ncbi.nlm.nih.gov/pmc/journals/4129/), and ScienceCentral (https://www.e-sciencecentral.org/journals/169/).

 A preprint can be defined as a version of a scholarly paper that precedes formal peer review and publication in a peer-reviewed scholarly journal.
 CHNR allows authors to submit the preprint to the journal.
 It is not treated as duplicate submission or duplicate publication.
 CHNR recommend authors to disclose it with DOI in the letter to the editor during the submission process.
 Otherwise, it may be screened from the plagiarism check program—Similarity Check (Crosscheck) or Copy Killer.
 Preprint submission will be processed through the same peer-review process with a usual submission.
 If the preprint is accepted for publication, authors are recommended to update the info at the preprint with a link to the published article in CHNR, including DOI at CHNR.
 It is strongly recommended that authors cite the article in CHNR instead of the preprint at their next submission to journals.